Crustum/docs/docs/Tessera/index.md

 Next, assign `EnsureClientIsResourceOwnerMiddleware` to your host API routes.
 Resolve League's `ResourceServer` from the application container inside `Application::routes()` (or an equivalent place that has `$this->getContainer()`).
 Cake builds the container lazily on the first `getContainer()` call: that build runs your application's `services()` method and every loaded plugin's `services()` — including `TesseraPlugin`, which registers `ResourceServer` — before returning the container.
 You do not need `routes()` to run after a separate earlier `services()` phase.

 The string values passed to the middleware constructor are OAuth scope names you define with `Tessera::tokensCan()` (for example `servers:read`).
+They are not Cake route names and are not Laravel-specific syntax.

 ```php
 // In src/Application.php